May 2026 MASC Policy Newsletter

 The policy language on Parent Advisory Councils has been updated to remove best practices and include the guidance regarding PACs not being subject to Open Meeting Law.

-JKAA Time-Out, Seclusion, and Restraint of Students (Download Here)
+JKAA Time-Out, Seclusion, and Restraint of Students (Clean Version Here)

 This policy has been entirely rewritten to align with new state regulations.
 DESE requires this policy and the accompanying procedures to be in place by August 17, 2026.

-JLCDC Self-administration and Self-Carry of Medications (Download Here)
+JLCDC Self-administration and Self-Carry of Medications (Clean Version Here)

 This updated policy (JLCD) and the new policy (JLCDC) to 105 CMR 210 align with regulation issued by the Massachusetts Department of Public Health to provide for the safe and proper storage and administration of medications to students in the Commonwealth’s public and non-public primary and secondary schools.
 It also permits school nurses to delegate responsibility for administration of medications to trained, nursing-supervised, unlicensed school personnel.